knowsuchagency/airflow-cdk/README.md

 ### Standalone Package

-For those already familiar with the aws cdk, add this project as a dependency i.e. to `requirement.txt` and use the `FargateAirflow` construct like so.
+For those already familiar with the aws cdk, add this project as a dependency i.e. `pip install airflow-cdk`  and/or add to `requirement.txt` and use the `FargateAirflow` construct like so.

 ```python3